 What Is the Cause of Code P0138?

 - Short to battery voltage in O2 sensor signal circuit

 - Corroded wiring

-It is okay to drive a vehicle with P0138 for a short period of time, but driving with this code for an extended period of time can overheat the engine and cause internal engine damage.
+It is okay to drive a vehicle with P0138 for a short period of time, but driving with this code for an extended period of time can damage the catalytic converter(s).

 Code P0138 Common Diagnosis Mistakes

 Replacing the O2 sensor without checking to see if the vehicle is running rich due to another problem.

 Tools Needed to Diagnose Code P0138:

 How to Diagnose and Repair Code P0138:

 Difficulty of Diagnosis and Repair – (2 out of 5)